 One main novelty of this work is the usability of the same LV PDM created from 3D endocardial surfaces to segment both the endocardium and the epicardium in CMR images.
 This was driven by the assumption that the shape of the myocardial borders could be statistically described by the same SSM.
 To the best of our knowledge no previous study proposed a similar strategy to segment both myocardial borders, nor the relation between the shapes of endocardium and epicardium has been previously investigated.
 The adaptation of the LV endocardial model for the epicardium segmentation was successfully achieved by applying geometrical constraints on the apex and base, necessary to limit the expansion of the model in the direction of the LV long axis.
 This may be intuitively explained by considering the fact that the epicardium and the endocardium are the outer and the inner surfaces of the myocardium.
 The contraction and dilation throughout the cardiac cycle result mainly in myocardial fiber shortening and thickening in the radial direction, together with torsion and base to apex motion, thus maintaining a comparable shape between endo- and epicardium of the LV.
 Of note, this approach was also driven by an intrinsic limitation of our statistical model, as the epicardium is not often well visualized by 3DE and therefore it was not possible to build a separate SSM for each myocardial surface.

 One limitation of our study is that in its present formulation, user interaction is needed to select anatomical landmarks in the LA images.
 This is however a simple procedure that allows the correct first positioning of the LV shape onto the CMR stack.
 In future research, strategies for automated localization of anatomical landmarks will be investigated.
+Besides dedicated image processing for landmarks localization, image registration techniques could be adopted, so that the landmarks positions detected in one subject could be propagated to new subjects.
+However, due to the large variability of the cardiac anatomy, non-rigid registration approaches should be considered in this case.

 Another limitation of our study is that the method was applied on a relatively small CMR population (30 patients), half of which showed abnormal LV function.
 To confirm the clinical value of the approach, the method will be tested in a wider population including normal and failing hearts.